SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Additional results

 \section{Additional results}

+\mypar{Reconstruction from existing encoders} To evaluate whether \Ssdd{} can be used as a replacement for existing decoders for existing encoders, or whether it needs specialized jointly trained encoders, we train our model on top of existing frozen encoders with varying compression ratios.
+On the f8c4 compression ratio, we train decoders on top of SD-VAE~\citep{sd1_Rombach_2022_CVPR} and \Dito{}-XL-LPIPS~\citep{dito_chen2025diffusionautoencodersscalableimage} encoders.
+To evaluate high spatial downsampling, we use DC-AE~\citep{dcae_chen2025deep} (f32c32 and f64c128).
+We adapt \Ssdd{} conditioning to the DC-AE setting by adding a linear projection at the input, mapping each input token (with channel dimension $32$ or $128$) to a feature map of size $32\times32\times32$ or $64\times64\times128$.

-\mypar{Reconstruction from existing encoders} To evaluate the capabilities of \Ssdd{} as a replacement for existing decoders, we train our model on top of two existing frozen encoders: SD-VAE (a KL-VAE fine-tuned on a large dataset) and \Dito{}-XL-LPIPS (a diffusion autoencoder).
-We show in \Cref{tab:from_pretrained_encoders} that \Ssdd{} outperforms the original decoders on reconstruction performance, despite being conditioned on features optimized for a different architecture.
-This demonstrates that \Ssdd{} is a versatile decoder model that can be used to improve the quality from existing auto-encoders.
+We show in \Cref{tab:from_pretrained_encoders} that \Ssdd{} outperforms the original decoders on reconstruction performance across all encoders and compression ratios, despite being conditioned on features optimized for a different architecture.
+This demonstrates that \Ssdd{} is a versatile decoder model that can be used to improve the reconstruction quality from existing auto-encoders.

 \mypar{Impact of GAN loss on sampling} According to~\citet{evae_zhao2025epsilonvaedenoisingvisualdecoding}, the fact that a low number of sampling steps is optimal for \evae{} results from the \textit{denoising trajectory matching}, referring to their adapted GAN loss.
 This is related to similar work that introduces an adversarial loss on latent diffusion models~\citep{xiao2022tackling}.
-We test this hypothesis by using the same adversarial loss as~\citet{evae_zhao2025epsilonvaedenoisingvisualdecoding} on top of our model.
+We test this hypothesis by using the same adversarial loss as~\citet{evae_zhao2025epsilonvaedenoisingvisualdecoding} on top of our model, and sweeping over gan loss weights to select optimal one.
 We train a single \Ssdd{} with an f8c4 encoder at resolution $128\!\times\!128$, and evaluate with a varying number of steps with linear ($\rho=0$) and shifted ($\rho=2$) schedulers.
 Results are displayed in \Cref{fig:gan_sampling}.
 The adversarial loss has negligible impact on both the rFID and DreamSim metrics, yielding very slight improvements at some specific points.
 Additionally, the optimal number of sampling steps for both metrics is not shifted, as the curves keep the same shape.
 We conclude that the LPIPS loss is the main driver of this behavior, which we also observed in other GAN-free models in \Cref{fig:sampling}.

 \mypar{Fine-tuning and generalization at higher resolutions} To evaluate the impact of target-resolution fine-tuning of our base model trained with multi-resolution data augmentation, we evaluate base and fine-tuned \Ssdd{} models at varying resolutions and model sizes, and display the results in \Cref{tab:fine_tuning}.
 We observe that for almost all settings and metrics, the base model ranks second and already achieves high-quality results.
 This ensures that it provides a high-quality shared pre-training for all resolutions with a low training cost.